gdmcbain/DySys/README.rst

 To recommence::

-   . pyMMJ/bin/activate
+   .
+DySys/bin/activate

-prepending the path to `pyMMJ` if required because of having changed to a different directory.
+prepending the path to `DySys` if required because of having changed to a different directory.

 Installation under GNU/Linux